-During his lifetime, Duncanson was respected for his natural talent at representing the landscape, a remarkable achievement for a self-taught black artist of his time.
-In the prosperous city of Cincinnati, Ohio, the community of abolitionists became Duncanson’s patrons, among them Richard Sutton Rust, who first owned The Caves.
+During his lifetime, Duncanson, a self-taught Black artist, drew praise for his landscape paintings.
+In the prosperous city of Cincinnati, Ohio, where he worked for most of his career, a community of abolitionists became Duncanson’s patrons, among them the Methodist preacher Richard Sutton Rust, the first owner of The Caves.

 Caves were popular tourist attractions during the mid-19th century.
 Subterranean journeys were promoted as educational excursions for travelers, and guided tours of caves became commonplace.
 Here, Duncanson includes a guide holding a lantern in the shadows of the cave’s mouth, perhaps suggesting one such tour.
 But the figure may have carried additional meaning for the artist and his Cincinnati patrons: Caves frequently served as stops on the Underground Railroad for people escaping enslavement, and the choice of subject may have commemorated abolitionist efforts in Ohio.